-As of the date of this MD&A, the Company has interests in three properties: Golden Arrow, Kinsley Mountain, in which Pilot has earned a 65% interest, and Pinnacle.
-Both Kinsley Mountain and Pinnacle are subject to mining lease agreements with an affiliate, NSL.
+As of the date of this MD&A, the Company has interests in two properties: Golden Arrow and Kinsley Mountain, in which Pilot has earned an approximate 80% interest.
+Kinsley Mountain is subject to a mining lease agreement with an affiliate, NSL.